NorthernMan54/node-red-contrib-homebridge-automation/README.md

 # Troubleshooting / DEBUG MODE

-## To start Node-RED in DEBUG mode, and output HAP-NodeRED debug logs start Node-RED like this.
+## To start Node-RED in DEBUG mode, and output Homebridge-Automation debug logs start Node-RED like this.

 ```
 DEBUG=-express*,-send*,-body-parser*,* node-red